How To Update Your PHP Version

-In most cases you cannot update the PHP version yourself and need to contact your host about this.
-The upgrade process is an easy process and should be something your host can do for you without impacting your website or charging you a fee.
-Here’s a letter you can send to your hosting company:
+In most cases, you cannot update the PHP version and need to contact your host about this.
+The upgrade process is easy and should be something your host can do for you without impacting your website or charging you a fee.
+Finally, here’s a letter you can send to your hosting company:

-Can you please let me know if my hosting supports PHP 7 or higher and how I can upgrade?
+Please let me know if my hosting supports PHP version 7 or higher and how I can upgrade.

 Looking forward to your reply.

-If you have a VPS server, see How to upgrade from PHP 5.
+If you have a VPS server, see How to upgrade and update from PHP 5 version.

 My host doesn’t support PHP 7

 If your host doesn’t support PHP 7 or higher, we recommend you find a host that does.
-We have a list of WordPress hosting solutions we recommend and all support PHP 7 or higher.
-If you contact another host, be sure to ask them which PHP version your website will run on before purchasing.
+Moreover, we have a list of WordPress hosting solutions we recommend, and all support PHP 7 or higher.
+If you contact another host, ask them which PHP version your website will run on before purchasing.

-PHP has a list of unsupported version including dates on their website.
-If you develop WordPress plugins yourself you might want to check out the PHP library called WPupdatePHP.
+PHP has a list of unsupported versions, including dates, on its website.
+So, If you develop WordPress plugins, you might want to check out the PHP library WPupdatePHP.